Welcome to CyberLink Member Zone

 If you’re looking for free audio editing software that checks all of these boxes, we recommend AudioDirector.

-AudioDirector is the best free audio editing software for music.
+AudioDirector is the best free audio editor for music.
 It has 100 audio tracks (so you can record and edit a full orchestra if you need to), pitch refinement, a BPM finder, and powerful mixing tools.
 It can separate vocals from music and adjust the volume of each accordingly, or remove the vocals entirely to create karaoke tracks.
 There’s even a library of royalty-free music clips, with new music packs added regularly.

 AudioDirector is the best free audio editing software to edit audio clips.
 It is incredibly easy to use, with AI-powered tools to repair and enhance audio.
 It includes speech enhancement, plus noise, reverb, distortion, and wind removal.